Image Gallery

 Ways to Get Involved

-Information & Referral (Maple Street)
+Information & Referral - Volunteer Services

 Volunteer Services Information & Referral (I&R) is a position based out of the Volunteer Services office where several community programs are operated.
 I&R volunteers are the main person of contact for people using the services of our Maple Street location.
 Services include Volunteer Wheels, Shop by Phone and the Income Tax clinic.